m6tm/linked-pedia/project_prd.md

 _AI to Generate User Stories for User Validation_

 - **FEAT-001: Inscription et Connexion**
-  - As a new user, I want to create an account so that I can access Link-Pedia's features.
+  - As a new user, I want to create an account so that I can access Linked-Pedia's features.
 (Must Have)
   - As a returning user, I want to log in securely so that I can continue managing my LinkedIn presence.
 (Must Have)
 - **FEAT-002: Liaison Compte LinkedIn**
-  - As a user, I want to connect my LinkedIn profile so that Link-Pedia can access my data and publish on my behalf.
+  - As a user, I want to connect my LinkedIn profile so that Linked-Pedia can access my data and publish on my behalf.
 (Must Have)
 - **FEAT-003: Audit de Profil LinkedIn**
   - As a user, I want to get an audit of my LinkedIn profile so that I understand how to optimize it.
 (Must Have)
   - As a user, I want to see personalized recommendations based on my SSI so that I can improve my profile's effectiveness.
 (Must Have)